UnintendedFraud/blog/content/blog/gocontext/index.md

 }
 ```

-Here we create our server, have a route `/get-value`, a middleware that will create a value, and the
+Here we create our server, have a route `/get-value`, a middleware that will add values to the request's context, and the
-router handler that will read from the context and return that value.
+route handler that will read from the context and return the values.

 Let's look at the middleware first: